 The Social Studies classroom is built around primary source exploration.
-Five sources that lead incredible analysis, discussion, and higher level thinking are listed below.
-Use them in your classroom to engage your students and to explore new and exciting methods of critical thinking and active learning.
+The use of primary sources can lead to incredible analysis, discussion, and higher level thinking.
+Use the five sources below in your classroom to engage your students and to explore new and exciting methods of critical thinking and active learning.

 1. Magna Carta

-The theme of revolution is very apparent in the today’s world.
+The theme of revolution is very apparent in today’s world.
 The causes of these revolutions reflect the very same issues that have faced people for centuries: equality and protection of rights.
 While the Magna Carta was not written with regular folks in mind, it certainly has been used that way throughout history.
-The American revolutionaries used this document from 1215 to reinforce their rights as citizens and subjects of the British crown.
+American revolutionaries used this document from 1215 to reinforce their rights as citizens and subjects of the British crown.